ufukasia/Adaptive-VIO-Odometry/README.md

 - Visualization plots for quaternions, Euler angles, and errors
 - SuperGlue visualizations (if enabled)

+# Test

+When you set the value of "theta_threshold" above "1", kinformation-based confidence is disabled.

 ## Contributing

 Contributions to improve the system or add new features are welcome.
 Please feel free to submit pull requests or open issues for any bugs or suggestions.